 Alcohol takes between 72 and 240 hours to leave your body.
 It can take up to ten days to recover from the lows of drinking.
 A heavy drinker starts to regard these lows as normal.
-The lows are created when your brain releases a chemical (dynorphin) which counteracts the ‘pleasure’ from alcohol in an attempt to maintain homeostasis.
+The lows are created when your brain releases a chemical (dynorphin) that counteracts the ‘pleasure’ from alcohol in an attempt to maintain homeostasis.
 Again, you know this phenomenon as tolerance.
-Dynorphin not only dampens the effect of alcohol it also turns down natural pleasure you get from every day activities.
+Dynorphin not only dampens the effect of alcohol it also turns down the natural pleasure you get from everyday activities.
 So as your body is working so hard to reestablish homeostasis, your chemical levels in the brain are off balance and thus you experience anxiety after drinking.

 Mental Causes of Anxiety After Drinking

-If you want to moderate its because you believe there is something beneficial in drinking – it brings you somewhere or does something for you.
+If you want to moderate it’s because you believe there is something beneficial in drinking – it brings you somewhere or does something for you.
 It takes you to something that you are looking forward to it.

 This is one of the reasons that I, after about 4 months of sobriety, did the ultimate test.
 Got drunk in a room to see what it was really doing for me and if I was actually missing out on something I wanted to hang on to.

-That experience was an eye opener because the alcohol brought me no pleasure, no happiness.
+That experience was an eye-opener because the alcohol brought me no pleasure, no happiness.
 Only a return of all the horrible feelings I’d been happy to get rid of.
 That day I learned that you cannot mistake something good with the relief of something bad.
-Taking off my ski boots feels really good, but that’s only because they were tight to begin with.
+Taking off my ski boots feels really good, but that’s only because they were tight, to begin with.

 Anticipation Can Lead To Anxiety

 When you are wanting a drink having that drink relieves the craving and desire. that by its nature feels good.
 The act of anticipation – simply looking forward to something creates expectation which is a huge part of actual pleasure.
-Once that is over, if you have a rule about when you will drink again you have a period of time of sobriety to ‘get through’ before you get to do it again.
+Once that is over if you have a rule about when you will drink again you have a period of time of sobriety to ‘get through’ before you get to do it again.
 That waiting period can be a huge source of anxiety after drinking.

 Sadness and Drinking

 You believe alcohol is doing something for you, you believe that it is necessary or pleasurable in some regard.
-The fact that it causes you displeasure the day after makes you hyper aware of the fact that you need to do less of it – this can absolutely manifest in sadness and anxiety.
+The fact that it causes you displeasure the day after makes you hyper-aware of the fact that you need to do less of it – this can absolutely manifest in sadness and anxiety.

 His perception allowed him to have peace with the reality.